philippspinnler/houseautomation/README.md

 # House Automation
-This is a small ionic app which simulates a UI for a house automation application.
+This is a small Ionic app (https://Ionicframework.com) which simulates a UI for a house automation application.
 It mocks a potential backend API and visualizes the response coming back from it.
 This is not a feature complete app rather than a proof of concept.

 Because of lack of time the main focus was functionality and a structured code.
 Especially regarding UI / UX more time should be spent.

-## Why ionic
+## Why Ionic
 When I though about home automation I though about people who enter there home and turn on the lights with their phone or with a tablet mounted to the wall.
 Ionic is a cross platform (iOS / Android) framework for building apps that run as a native app on a device.
-In order to run this app on a tablet mounted tot the wall I though it is a good idea to already start with ionic to finally distribute the app thru the stores (Google / Apple).
+In order to run this app on a tablet mounted tot the wall I though it is a good idea to already start with Ionic to finally distribute the app thru the stores (Google / Apple).

-An other reason to use ionic is the already pre styled UI components that can be used and are tested to render correctly on different platforms.
+An other reason to use Ionic is the already pre styled UI components that can be used and are tested to render correctly on different platforms.

 ## Requirements
-To run this app npm and ionic are needed to be installed.
+To run this app npm and Ionic are needed to be installed.

 ### Install npm
 A guide how to install npm can be found here: https://www.npmjs.com/get-npm

-### Install ionic
+### Install Ionic
-To install ionic, simple type in the following command:
+To install Ionic, simple type in the following command:
 ```
-npm install -g ionic
+npm install -g Ionic
 ```

 ## Run the app
 ```
-ionic serve
+Ionic serve
 ```

 ### Browser support
-The app is tested on the current versions of Safari and Chrome and works best when responsive mode is active with a tablet oder phone.
+The app is tested on the current versions of Safari and Chrome and works best when responsive mode is active with a tablet oder phone as selected device.

 ### Run as a static app on a web server (not recommended)
 If needed the app can be build and run on a web server as a static site.
 ```
-ionic build
+Ionic build
 ```
 The static files can be found in the generated folder `www`.